JagadeeshR14/EmotionPredictionFromText/README.md

 Advanced Text Preprocessing : Explore techniques like incorporating sentiment lexicons for richer emotional understanding.

 ## QUESTIONS AND DISCUSSION
-We welcome your questions and open the floor for discussion on emotion prediction from text data and potential applications of this technology.
+Have questions?, the floor will be opened for the discussion on emotion prediction from text data and potential applications of this technology.

 Any Questions?